UPPMAX/uppmax_intro_day_1/docs/reflections/20250210/README.md

 Valid question asked by my colleague!

-- 1:07 - Another round of questionaire.
+- 1:07 - Another round of questionnaire.
 Consisting of the upcoming topic.
 - 1:10 – Login via Terminal exercises.
 Overview followed by hands-on
 - 1:12 – breakout to rooms
 - Break out room 1 : 2/2 video on and discussing.